 - Click the Menu button in the top right corner and choose More Tools > Extensions.

-- After disabling all extensions, restart Chrome and check if the problem still appears.
+- Restart Chrome and check if the problem still appears.

-Solution 4 – Turn off Automatically send usage statistics and crash reports option
+5. Turn off the Automatically send usage statistics and crash reports option

 - Click the Menu button in the top right corner and choose Settings from the menu.

-- When Settings tab opens, scroll all the way down and click on Show advanced settings.
+- Scroll all the way down and click on Show advanced settings.

-- After doing that, restart Chrome and check if the problem appears again.
+- Restart Chrome and check if the problem appears again.

 - Click the Menu button in the top right corner and choose Settings.